How Rent-to-Own Lease Agreements Benefit Both Tenants and Landlords

 Rent-to-own lease agreements are a hybrid arrangement combining some aspects of new home purchase with a traditional lease agreement.
 Here are the main features of the agreement:

-• Tenants pay an upfront fee and/or larger monthly rental payments in order to have an option to purchase – The rent-to-own option begins with a commitment from the tenant in the form of higher payments or an initial fee, or both.
+Tenants pay an upfront fee and/or larger monthly rental payments in order to have an option to purchase – The rent-to-own option begins with a commitment from the tenant in the form of an option fee (a non-refundable upfront fee), higher monthly rent payment, or both.
+Part of the monthly payment may be allocated as a rent credit or money set aside toward the future purchase price.
+These upfront fees and rent credits are part of the financial structure of rent-to-own agreements.
 The landlord either deposits the extra money in an escrow account, awaiting the time when the tenant exercises the option to purchase, or the landlord takes a percentage of the extra money each month and applies it to the principal owed on the property.
 The second option allows a tenant to build equity in the home before they officially own it.
 In the case of the first option, the landlord refunds the escrow monies to the tenant at the time of purchase.
 In the eventuality that the tenant does not exercise the option to purchase, or they do not meet the terms of the lease agreement, they forfeit both the initial fee and any additional rent they paid.
+The lease term, rental period, or leasing period is specified in the agreement, and when the lease ends, the tenant has the option to purchase the home or move out, depending on the tenant's option and the agreement's terms.
+The sale price is typically set at the beginning of the agreement.

-• Tenants and landlords sign a lease agreement – Rent-to-own lease agreements start off looking a lot like standard leases because the eventual transfer of the property from landlord to tenant is contingent on two things: (1) the tenant's successful fulfillment of the lease agreement, and (2) the tenant exercising the option to purchase.
+Tenants and landlords sign a lease agreement – Rent-to-own lease agreements start off looking a lot like standard leases because the eventual transfer of the property from landlord to tenant is contingent on two things: (1) the tenant’s successful fulfillment of the lease agreement, and (2) the tenant exercising the option to purchase.
 Until that time, the home belongs to the landlord.
+Unlike a typical lease, rent-to-own agreements include specific lease terms and may be structured as a lease option agreement, which gives the tenant the right but not the obligation to buy.

-• The tenant must fulfill the terms of the lease agreement – If the lease prohibits pets or subletting to unauthorized guests, the tenant must comply with these regulations just the same way they would if this was a regular lease.
+The tenant must fulfill the terms of the lease agreement – If the lease prohibits pets or subletting to unauthorized guests, the tenant must comply with these regulations just the same way they would if this was a regular lease.
 Should the tenant fail to fulfill the terms of the lease agreement, they forfeit the extra money they have invested in the rent-to-own option.
+Rent-to-own agreements can take different forms, such as a lease option or a lease purchase.

-• The tenant is responsible for maintenance – A big difference between rent-to-own lease agreements and a standard lease is who takes care of the maintenance.
+The tenant is responsible for maintenance – A big difference between rent-to-own lease agreements and a standard lease is who takes care of the maintenance.
 When you are renting to own a property, the presumption is that it will belong to you at some point.
 Thus, you are responsible for fixing problems as they arise.
+The property is leased to the tenant during the rental period, and the tenant assumes many responsibilities of ownership.

-• The title remains with the owner until the tenant exercises an option to purchase – In a typical home purchase, buyers get the title to the property as soon as they exchange money at closing.
+The title remains with the owner until the tenant exercises an option to purchase – In a typical home purchase, buyers get the title to the property as soon as they exchange money at closing.
 That is not the case in a rent-to-own lease agreement.
 Tenants do not own the house until they exercise the option to purchase.
 Moreover, they could jeopardize that option at any time for failure to fulfill the terms of the lease agreement.
+In some agreements, such as a lease purchase, lease purchase agreement, or lease purchase contract, the tenant may be legally obligated to buy the home at the end of the lease, unlike a lease option agreement where the tenant can choose not to buy.
+To complete the purchase, tenants must qualify for a mortgage at the end of the lease.
+The goal of these agreements is for the tenant to eventually buy the home.

 Advantages to Landlords